skaliy/skaliy.github.io/index.md

 <ul>

 <li>
-    <b>Posters at <a href="https://mmiv.no/conference/"> MMIV 2019: Convergence of medical data science for improved patient care.</a> Title: fastai for 3D MRI deep learning & explainable AI
+    <b>Posters at <a href="https://mmiv.no/conference/"> MMIV 2019: Convergence of medical data science for improved patient care.</a>
 </b>,
     <i> Bikuben, Bergen, Norway, December 9--11, 2019</i>
 </li>